Rock Hudson (film): Critical reception

 John J. O'Connor of the New York Times said the film was "a sympathetic treatment of the actor's life and career" and "a generally feasible portrait".
 He also praised Thomas Ian Griffith's performance as Rock Hudson.
+Television critic Rick Kogan wrote the movie "is at times painfully melodramatic, superficial and hackneyed; it does contain a few bare-chested hugs, a couple of longing glances and any number of bulging biceps, but it refuses to fall into the campy or crude; it is by no stretch a good movie but it is not bad or distasteful either."